heutelbeck/sapl-demos/sapl-demo-permissionevaluator/README.md

       "DOCTOR" in subject..authority;
       resource =~ "/person/[0-9]+";
     ```
+    This policy  gives permission to the authority `DOCTOR`.

 * You can also write  _hard-wired_   expressions like `hasPermission('someResource', 'someAction')`.
 For example `hasPermission('HRN', 'read')` can be used with following policy:

         policy "permit_doctor_read_HRN"